Real Patient Question: Do I Need an Ultrasound?

 To minimize trauma and to give us maximum flexibility, we designed our own instruments that allow us to address whatever we encounter under the skin.
-We start with tiny incisions and minimal tissue disruption, and move on to additional small incisions and more aggressive removal/repositioning as needed to achieve an optimal result.
+We start with tiny incisions and minimal tissue disruption and move on to additional small incisions and more aggressive removal/repositioning as needed to achieve an optimal result.
 For a more detailed description, read our “A Little Mystery is Good” article.

 Exceptions to the Rule

-Of course we do occasionally send a patient for an ultrasound, particularly if we suspect breast cancer.
-The incidence is admittedly low—just one in a thousand men will develop the disease—but it does happen.
-During consultations with gynecomastia patients in New York we look for symptoms like distinct lumps, nipple pain or discharge and more.
+Of course, we do occasionally send a patient for an ultrasound, particularly if we suspect breast cancer.
+The incidence is admittedly low— just one in a thousand men will develop the disease— but it does happen.
+During consultations with gynecomastia patients in New York, we look for symptoms like distinct lumps, nipple pain or discharge and more.
 Read about men and breast cancer here.

 Be assured that we do perform thorough patient evaluations, both physical and psychological.
 Our consultations are extensive and detailed, partly so we can spot cases of body dysmorphic disorder or other issues that might indicate surgery is not a great idea.
-We send all our patients for blood work and have discovered a few cases of leukemia and bleeding disorders that were critical to find before proceeding.
+We send all our patients for blood work and have discovered a few cases of leukemia and bleeding disorders that were critical to finding before proceeding.
 When patients are older we request additional tests as a precaution, and if medical conditions such as diabetes or HIV are present, we coordinate with the patient’s other physicians.

 It’s not that we don’t believe thorough preparation for gynecomastia surgery is necessary, it’s just that ultrasound exams don’t usually need to be part of the drill.